 Figure 1.
-Geographic distribution of survey respondents NB: Respondents included 4 global organizations which are not included on the map
+Geographic distribution of survey respondents

+NB: Respondents included four global organisations not shown on the map

 Respondents reflected the mix of the combined networks.
 Accounting for several respondents being linked with multiple organizations, 18 survey respondents were part of GYA's network, 36 were members of IAP, and 30 were members of ISC members.